CoachbotSwarm/User-Guide/README.md

 If you intend to use the platform for research purposes, please use the citation below:

-**Vaishnavi Dornadula, C. Lin Liu, Marko Vejnovic, Michelle Zhang and Michael Rubenstein. (in press).
+**Dornadula, V., Liu, C.L., Vejnovic, M., Zhang, M., Rubenstein, M. (2026).
 Coachbot Swarm Testbed: A 100-Robot Automated and Remotely-Accessible Platform.
-Springer SPAR March 2025**
+In: Nilles, A., Petersen, K.H., Lam, T.L., Prorok, A., Rubenstein, M., Otte, M. (eds) Distributed Autonomous Robotic Systems.
+DARS 2024.
+Springer Proceedings in Advanced Robotics, vol 34.
+Springer, Cham. https://doi.org/10.1007/978-3-032-04584-3_29**

 Check out our User Overview here for a quick introduction: